gocraft/work/README.md

 * If a process crashes hard (eg, the power on the server turns off or the kernal freezes), some jobs may be in progress and we won't want to lose them.
 They're safe in their in-progress queue.
 * The reaper will look for worker pools without a heartbeat.
 It will scan their in-progress queues and requeue anything it finds.

+### Unique jobs

+* You can enqueue unique jobs such that a given name/arguments are on the queue at once.
+* Both normal queues and the scheduled queue are considered.
+* When a unique job is enqueued, we'll atomically set a redis key that includes the job name and arguments and enqueue the job.
+* When the job is processed, we'll delete that key to permit another job to be enqueued.

 ### Periodic Jobs